 Villain aside, the film’s shining trait is truly its ensemble cast.
 There were many moments where the banter between the superheroes was reminiscent of what always made me love the Justice League in both the comic books and the animated television series from the early 2000s.
 The jokes were on point, their conversation and interactions held meaning, and overall it was a joy to watch – minus some cringe-worthy moments re: Bruce and Diana.
 How the Themysciran Princess can be so calm and collected toward her broody teammate, I’ll never know (if I were in her armoured boots, I might have decked him already, but I digress).

 The newcomers, specifically Flash and Cyborg, really made an impact and were definitely the scene stealers.
 Unfortunately, Aquaman seemed to be on the back burner in comparison to his new peers but was still great.
 Truthfully, it was nice that in some way or another, every character has their own defining moment and chance to truly shine as the film progressed.
 This was probably what really helped me move past the flaws, such as the inconsistency in tone (in certain places), the lacklustre villain, the rush-through of some of the pacing – I actually wished the film was a little longer, and a narrative that wasn’t anything we haven’t witnessed before in terms of superhero capers.

 The movie definitely has something for everyone, which can usually be a hit or a miss, but Justice League manages to pull it off.
-That being said, while the movie is not magnificent by any means but it still exudes the excitement and fun many have been craving from the DCEU, while still maintaining enough dramatic tension for fans of Snyder’s vision.
+That being said, while the movie is not magnificent by any means, it still exudes the excitement and fun many have been craving from the DCEU, while still maintaining enough dramatic tension for fans of Snyder’s vision.
 That being said, I do wish I could have seen what the film could have been without the reshoots by Joss Whedon weren’t implemented).

 Aquaman, Batman, Cyborg, Flash and Wonder Woman come together when Justice League hits theaters on November 17.
 Be sure to check it out!